 Most primary legislation that passes through the Northern Ireland Assembly is brought forward by the relevant Minister.
 Bills can also be introduced by an individual Member or Assembly Committees.

-Click here to learn more and see a list of Non-Executive Bills that are in development.
+Click here to learn more and to see a list of Non-Executive Bills that were in development during the 2016-17 mandate.

 The Examiner assists the Assembly and the appropriate Committees (that is, the Statutory Committees) in the technical scrutiny of statutory rules and draft statutory rules which are subject to procedures before the Assembly.